crmbm-spinalcord/7T-SC-qMRI/data/README.md

 # 7T SC qMRI Data

-This repository will host a representative dataset acquired using the **7T Spinal Cord Quantitative MRI (7T SC qMRI)** project (page?), developed through a collaboration between **[CRMBM (Marseille, France)](https://crmbm.univ-amu.fr/topic/spinal-cord-imaging/)** and the **[Balgrist Spinal Cord Injury Centre (Zurich, Switzerland)](https://www.balgrist.ch/en/offer/centers/spinal-cord-injury-center/)**.
+This repository will host a representative dataset acquired using the **7T Spinal Cord Quantitative MRI (7T SC qMRI)** project, developed through a collaboration between **[CRMBM (Marseille, France)](https://crmbm.univ-amu.fr/topic/spinal-cord-imaging/)** and the **[Balgrist Spinal Cord Injury Centre (Zurich, Switzerland)](https://www.balgrist.ch/en/offer/centers/spinal-cord-injury-center/)**.

 ---

 ## Description

-🧠 This dataset is intended to serve as an **example for researchers and developers** working on spinal cord image processing, modeling, or quality control at ultra-high field strength (7 Tesla).
+This dataset is intended to serve as an **example for researchers** working on spinal cord image processing, modeling, or quality control at ultra-high field strength (7 Tesla).

 ---